FAQs

 Example 3: The Shrouded Farewell

-A family opting for a "green" approach chose not to use a casket at all.
+A family opting for a green approach chose not to use a casket at all.
 They wrapped their loved one in a simple linen shroud and held a home ceremony.
-Because they were in a state that allowed private transport, they used their SUV to take the body directly to the crematory, following the Cremation Process Complete FAQ guidelines.
+Because they were in a state that allowed private transport, they used their own vehicle to take the body to the crematory.
+(For what to expect at that stage, see our guide on what happens during cremation.)

 Common Mistakes to Avoid